 Industry benchmarks for email response time vary across different industries, but in general, the expectation is for businesses to respond within 24 hours.

-Image via Superoffice
+Image via Freshworks

 For example, customer-facing teams in ecommerce or SaaS businesses may be pressured to respond even faster to maintain a competitive edge and boost customer loyalty.